-After all, these two brewing methods are the bane of many a coffee lover's existences.
+After all, these two brewing methods are the bane of many a coffee lover’s existence.

 Nonetheless, it’s essential to have a clear understanding of both methods.
 Doing so will allow you to make a wise decision as to which brewing method is better for you and your coffee craving needs.

-So, it's time to break down the differences between these two brewing methods to help you decide which to buy or brew with today!
+So, it’s time to break down the differences between pour over vs aeropress to help you decide which to buy or brew with today!

 Aeropress is essentially a combination of the French press and American-made espresso machines.